 Are you a math whiz interested in helping others in the community?
-We are looking for patient, proficient math tutors to work one-on-one with adults preparing for the Math portion of the GED this fall.
+We are looking for bilingual math tutors to work one-on-one with English and Spanish-speaking adults preparing for the Math portion of the GED this fall.
 Volunteers will be provided with tutor training, lesson plans, and ongoing support from the GED program director during the weekly 2-hour sessions.
 Many GED candidates struggle to pass the math portion of the test and individualized support can make all the difference in the world!
 Click here for an example of the type of math you will be tutoring.

 Community Literacy is our ESL Tutoring program, in which you sign up to tutor in a weekly 2-hour class for one semester.
 Each class is made up of 8 tutor/student pairs, most of whom will be working together the entire semester.
 Lesson plans are given to you at the beginning of class every week by the intern overseeing your class, who knows the levels and personal goals of each of the students.
 (You can read more about our students here.)
 The intern is also there to help you and your student if you have questions or get stuck!
 You don't need tutoring or teaching experience -just patience, kindness, and the ability to attend your class every week.
 You also don't need to know any other languages, since all tutoring is done in English.